It all begins with a stolen bike.

 Ali's rapid, shuffling style had not always found favour amongst boxing 'purists', but there was now no denying his quality.

-Soon after his return to America, Ali he turned professional and made his debut against Tunney Hunsaker on October 29th, 1960.
+Soon after his return to America, Muhammad Ali turned professional and made his debut against Tunney Hunsaker on October 29th, 1960.

 The journey to becoming 'The Greatest' was well and truly underway.